slightech/MYNT-EYE-SDK/README.md

 ## [Firmwares](https://github.com/slightech/MYNT-EYE-SDK/tree/master/firmware)

 The introduction of firmwares is [here](https://github.com/slightech/MYNT-EYE-SDK/tree/master/firmware).
-If run with SLAM, "25 fps 500 Hz" is more suitable.
+Please keep updating the latest version firmware for the best result.

 > All firmwares are stored in `firmware` directory of our online disks: [Google Drive][], [百度网盘][].